hjz/RecMeApp/README.md

 locu.apikey=
 ```

-Then run `play run` to start the server
+Then `[RecMeApp] $ play run` to start the server

 ## Deploying

-A Profile is included for deploying to Heroku.
-Simply set your heroku remote correctly then do
+A Procfile is included for deploying to Heroku.
+Simply set your heroku remote correctly, e.g

 ```
 $ heroku git:remote -a <your-heroku-app>